I shared this paleo pancake recipe last week on Twitter in well less than 140 characters.

 I promised you yesterday in the “go big” Monday Mission that I’d share the grain-free granola recipes I played with this weekend:

 - Grain-free granola (recipe found in the newly expanded Healthy Snacks to Go eBook, pictured above): The first time we made this recipe, we may have kind of eaten it all in one day.
 In fact, I had to say to my husband, “Please leave a little for me to try with milk in the morning!”

 - Sometimes you really just want to grab something and go, without all the prep.
 I hear you!!
 Have you ever tried to find a soaked-oats granola in the store?
 Pretty hard, isn’t it… but Thrive Market has you covered!
 I found this Apple Crisp Granola that won’t break the bank (or your teeth!) – and it’ll be delivered right to your door.
 Receive 15% off your first order, no coupon required.

 - The grain-free almond apple pancakes (which used to be in this post as well, if you’re looking for them from a bookmark or pin) are over here with better photos (like the one below)…

 - I also made a couple varieties of power bars (reverse engineered Larabars) from my eBook Healthy Snacks to Go this weekend.

-- We could eat these grain-free “pumpkin” pancakes at least once a week, which can be made with coconut flour, almond flour, whole wheat, and even sourdough starter!
+- We could eat these grain-free “pumpkin” pancakes at least once a week, which can be made with coconut flour (use the code STEWARDSHIP for 10% off at that site!), almond flour, whole wheat, and even sourdough starter!
 They also don’t always use pumpkin.

 - Although I haven’t made them yet this Lent, last fall we regularly enjoyed the coconut muffins found in the newly expanded Healthy Snacks to Go eBook; they’re super moist and easy to make!